skylite9/hello-github/README.md

 Edited from local after creating PR
 UI-branch1 Edit from UI
 Editing the master file from Local.
-Edited from local after creating PR
+Edited from local in UI branch1